Any animal can be an Emotional Support Animal

 Emotional Support Animals have a right to housing and can travel on an airline for free with a note from a licensed mental health provider or doctor.

 Only certain types of animals are allowed to travel in the airline cabin or travel for free.
-Please check with your airline prior to travel for their specific rules regarding service animals.
+Please check with your airline prior to travel for their specific rules regarding Service Animals and Emotional Support Animals.

 The Fair Housing Act requires Landlords to modify policies, procedures, or practices to permit an individual with a disability to use, own, and live with a service and/or emotional support animal when doing so is necessary to provide a tenant with an equal opportunity to use and enjoy the dwelling.
-Landlords must make reasonable accommodations.
+Landlords must make reasonable accommodations for your pet.

 We do not need a letter from a doctor or therapist to register your pet.

 * Charge pet rent or pet deposits for Emotional Support Animals

 * Require an Emotional Support Animal to have any specific training

 * Inquire about the extent of the disability or ask for detailed medical records for the individual requesting the service or emotional support animal,

 but the property manager can ask for a note from a doctor or licensed therapist.